 - Once approved, the UMW DSL will notify the Office of Student Activities and Engagement when approval has been granted.

-An updated list of all certified Food Service Operators will be available in the SAE Office or DSL Office.
+An updated list of all certified Food Service Operators is available below.

 Important items to note: